Kodowa/incidentalcomplexity/_posts/2017-02-05-december-january.md

 Or, if you prefer you can view Ruben's slides directly [here](https://docs.google.com/presentation/d/1honhRiF6TVWz9kGh90WG3hKWJmgRe9MhyRGoYrOFgFo/edit?usp=sharing)

-You can read some follow-up discussion, as well as view the results of the survey mentioned in the video here: https://groups.google.com/forum/#!topic/eve-talk/oBIq-KgAjSQ
+You can read some follow-up discussion, as well as view the results of the survey mentioned in the video [here](https://groups.google.com/forum/#!topic/eve-talk/oBIq-KgAjSQ).

 **Copenhagen, January 25**